-by Julien Groues, Managing Director, AWS France
+by Julien Groues, General Manager, AWS France

 Within today’s economic climate, corporations are looking at new ways to create new business models and improve existing ones.
 No one can afford to waste any resources on technical debt, when those resources could be applied towards innovation.
 But removing that ballast – cultural, financial or technical - requires change.
 And change in any organization of any size is difficult.
 AWS Enterprise Strategist Mark Schwartz has a particular view on how to overcome those difficulties.
 As he explains in his ebook “Driving Change from the Top Down,” change is often easier to implement when those at the very top of an organization get behind the change effort itself.